Have you ever dreamed of selling everything to travel the world in midlife?

 National Geographic says: Life Begins at 50.
 “Empty-nesters are inspired by their children’s gap years.
 Young-at-heart empty nesters are increasingly looking to travel.
 What’s more, they’re heading further afield and for longer, preferring exotica and adventure over slippers and comfort zones.”
 And goes onto say.
 “A lot has changed within a generation, and the empty nesters don’t see why they should miss out on what didn’t exist when they were younger.”

 In my opinion, it takes planning, good timing, and bravery on your part.

-I’ll also occasionally be posting about my books and the places and experiences that have inspired them.
-Did I happen to mention that all my bestselling romantic adventure books are available from Amazon and that The Backpacking Housewife series of books are published by HarperCollins?
+I’ll also occasionally be posting about my books and the romantic places and adventurous experiences that have inspired my stories.
+Did I happen to mention that all my bestselling romantic adventure books (affiliate link) are available from Amazon and that The Backpacking Housewife series of books are published by HarperCollins!

 Have you ever thought of selling everything and taking off to travel the world?